-The RPA is located in the southwest portion of the Village and consists of twenty-eight (28) tax parcels generally located at the intersection of Kedzie Avenue and 183rd Street, primarily along the south side of 183rd Street straddling Kedzie Avenue, between Kimball Street to the west and Robin Lane to the east, and also on the east side of Kedzie Avenue north of 183rd Street.
-Existing land uses within the RPA include commercial, retail, office and residential uses.
+The RPA consists of two (2) tax parcels generally located on the south side of 183rd Street, east of Kedzie Avenue and west of Robin Lane.
+Existing land uses within the RPA include commercial, and retail uses.
 Please see Exhibit 1 for a boundary map of the RPA.